Maria Kirilenko: Fashion

 In 2006, Kirilenko was selected to be the face of Adidas tennis gear designed by noted British fashion designer Stella McCartney and played exclusively in it for three years.
 In 2009, she was replaced by Caroline Wozniacki following the US Open.

 She appeared in the 2009 Sports Illustrated Swimsuit Edition alongside Daniela Hantuchová and Tatiana Golovin in a pictorial entitled "Volley of the Dolls".

 Personal life

 Kirilenko dated fellow Russian tennis player Igor Andreev for several years.
 They split in 2011.

-In November 2011, Russian ice-hockey player Alexander Ovechkin of the Washington Capitals identified Kirilenko as his girlfriend on his Twitter account.
-On 31 December 2012, Ovechkin confirmed the rumors that he and Kirilenko were engaged.
+In November 2011, Russian ice hockey player Alexander Ovechkin of the Washington Capitals identified Kirilenko as his girlfriend on his Twitter account.
+On 31 December 2012, Ovechkin confirmed rumors that he and Kirilenko were engaged.
 In July 2014, she called off her planned wedding saying in comments distributed by the Russian Tennis Federation that there were "a lot of reasons" behind her decision.
 Ovechkin had faced questions from Russian media about the relationship when he did not accompany Kirilenko to Wimbledon in June.

-On 24 January 2015, Kirilenko got married but the name of her husband was not revealed until a few days later: she married Alexei Stepanov, reported to be the head of the Committee of Public Services in Moscow.
+On 24 January 2015, Kirilenko married Alexei Stepanov, reported to be the head of the Committee of Public Services in Moscow.

-In July 2015, following a ten-month absence from professional tennis, it was reported that Kirilenko had given birth to a baby boy.
-In July 2017, Kirilenko gave birth to a baby girl.
+In July 2015, Kirilenko gave birth to a son.
+In 2017, she gave birth to a daughter.